manoushpajouh/Vassar-Crowdmeter/intellij/documentation/nonfunctional-spec.md

 # Non-Functional Specifications
 What is not covered in the use-cases:
+## Functionality
+The app will allow you to view a location on Vassar Campus as well as a number and color rating associated with it.
+These features correspond to how busy the location is.
+The user can also rate a location by inputting their own number and the color will change accordingly.
+Date and time will be saved in order for ratings to be considered up to date.

 ## Usability
 1. Color and ratings will correspond.
 Key notifies user what color responds where